 "It's been rejected, we are carrying on," one of Berlusconi's lawyers told Reuters.

 Berlusconi's doctor had said the inflammation in his patient's left eye caused him pain and disturbed vision.
 But the ruling meant the appeals hearing could go ahead on Saturday with or without the defendant being present.

 Berlusconi is appealing against a four-year jail sentence for tax fraud in connection with the purchase of broadcasting rights by his television network Mediaset.

-Berlusconi denies all wrongdoing in the case and said on Thursday he was the victim of "judicial persecution ... which re-emerges every time there are politically complex moments in the political life of our country".
+Berlusconi denies all wrongdoing and said on Thursday he was the victim of "judicial persecution ... which re-emerges every time there are politically complex moments in the political life of our country".

-The PDL has organized a public rally on March 23 to protest against prosecutors described by Berlusconi as the "cancer of our democracy".
+Berlusconi's People of Liberty party (PDL) has organized a public rally on March 23 to protest against prosecutors that Berlusconi calls the "cancer of our democracy".